maharajan456/capstone-ai-ml/README.md

-# Why this dataset is perfect for your capstone
+# Why this dataset is perfect for my capstone

 My assignment has four independent parts.
 This dataset naturally supports each one.